-Once you have configured a relevant Connection and Action, you can use them to set up an inbound flow that contains one “Execute Action” component to perform the patient look-up, and another “Execute Action” component to perform the contact sync with Epic.
+Once you have configured a relevant Connection and Action, you can use them to set up an inbound flow that contains an “Execute Action” component to perform the patient look-up, and another “Execute Action” component to perform the contact sync with Epic.
 This will retrieve the patients’ information and sync it with Talkdesk, so that when the call is assigned, the agent can view the patient’s medical records along with all relevant information, on the Patient 360 app in Workspace.

 Configure this inbound Studio flow as described below: